Wall: Party wall

 Party walls are walls that separate buildings or units within a building.
 They provide fire resistance and sound resistance between occupants in a building.
 The minimum fire resistance and sound resistance required for the party wall is determined by a building code and may be modified to suit a variety of situations.
 Ownership of such walls can become a legal issue.
 It is not a load-bearing wall and may be owned by different people.

 Infill wall

 An infill wall is the supported wall that closes the perimeter of a building constructed with a three-dimensional framework structure.

 Fire wall

-Fire walls resist spread of fire within or sometimes between structures to provide passive fire protection.
+Fire walls resist spread of fire within or between structures to provide passive fire protection.
 A delay in the spread of fire gives occupants more time to escape and fire fighters more time to extinguish the fire.
 Some fire walls allow fire resistive window assemblies, and are made of non-combustible material such as concrete, cement block, brick, or fire rated drywall.
 Wall penetrations are sealed with fire resistive materials.
 A doorway in a firewall must have a rated fire door.
-Fire walls provide varying resistance to the spread of fire, (e.g., one, two, three or four hours).
+Fire walls provide varying resistance to the spread of fire, (one to four hours).
 Firewalls can also act as smoke barriers when constructed vertically from slab to roof deck and horizontally from an exterior wall to exterior wall subdividing a building into sections.